René Guénon: Biography

 In 1930, Guénon left Paris for Cairo, where he met with Abdalhaqq-Léon Champrenaud, and Abdalhadi Alaqhili, formerly known as John-Gustaf Aguéli, to be initiated into a Sufi order of Islam.
-When he arrived, his outward behavior had changed and he had completely immersed himself in the popular Islamic milieu of the city.
+When he arrived, his outward behaviour had changed and he had completely immersed himself in the popular Islamic milieu of the city.
 Guénon went on to be initiated into the Shadhili order by Aguéli, receiving the name "Abd al-Wāḥid Yaḥiā" (“John, Servant of the One”).
 Agueli and Champrenaud on the other hand had been initiated by Sheikh Abderrahman Elish Elkebir: Guénon sought to meet Sheikh Elkebir himself, him having been the master of the Sufi spiritual lineage with which he was affiliated, but unfortunately he had just died, hence he chose to make dhikr at his gravesite instead.
 Guénon went on to meet Sheikh Salama Radi, the succeeding Qutb, the highest authority of the Shadhilite branch to which Guénon belonged, after the death of Sheikh Abderrahman Elkebir.
 Several testimonies certify that he became Guénon's final teacher.
 He lived for seven years in the medieval-style Islamic quarters around the Khan el-Khalili and often attended al-Azhar University, an intellectual center of Sunni Muslim scholarship.

 One morning, at dawn, while praying at the Seyidna el Hussein mosque, in front of the mausoleum housing the remains of Husayn ibn Ali, he met Sheikh Mohammad Ibrahim, an elderly lawyer with whom he became very close.
 Guénon married Ibrahim's youngest daughter in 1934, with whom he had four children.
 In 1937, thanks to the generosity of an English admirer of Guénon's called John Levy, the couple became owners of a small villa, the "Villa Fatima" named after Guénon's wife, in the modern district of Duqqi, west of Cairo, at the foot of the pyramids.
 Guénon hardly ever went out and often refused Western visitors; his address remained a secret.
 He spent most of his time working in his office, praying in his oratory, and talking to close friends.

 In 1949, Guénon obtained Egyptian citizenship.
 Sedgwick wrote about Guénon's life in Egypt, that while he continued to be interested in Hinduism and other religions, Guénon's own practice was purely Islamic.

 René Guénon died on Sunday, 7 January 1951 at the age of 64: his final word was "Allah".
-His grand daughter, Salma Barghach, is one of the lucky ones that took after him.
-At only 13 years old, she has a gift in writing.
-Her family noticed her heritage at a very young age because of her talent.